01 of 15

 Don't be surprised to find police outside the synagogue.
 Every synagogue in Mumbai now has 24-hour police security after the 2008 Mumbai terrorist attack, which included an attack on the Jewish Chabad House at Nariman Point.

 - Where: V B Gandhi Road, Kala Ghoda district (just around the corner from Rhythm House), Fort, Mumbai.

 Holy Name Cathedral

-The opulent Catholic Holy Name Cathedral was built to replace the older one in nearby Bhuleshwar, and is decorated with an array of artwork.
+The opulent Catholic Holy Name Cathedral was built to replace the older one in nearby Bhuleshwar and is decorated with an array of artwork.
 It opened its doors for worship in 1905.
-It's renowned for its delicate frescoes, pipe organ, a gifts from various Popes including the huge bell that hangs outside the church -- it was a gift from Pope Paul VI who visited in 1964.
+It's renowned for its delicate frescoes, pipe organ, a gift from various Popes including the huge bell that hangs outside the church -- it was a gift from Pope Paul VI who visited in 1964.

 Continue to 4 of 15 below.

 - Where: 19 Nathalal Parekh Marg/Wodehouse Road (opposite the YMCA), Colaba, south Mumbai.